Jbleezy/BO1-Reimagined/README.md

 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Deadshot: add fast ADS move speed correctly
 * Show player's perks when spectating (player.spectatorclient?)
-* Make it so Death Machine and FG42 weapon models look better with higher FOV
 * Fix sprint and dive anims on Ray Gun
-* Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Find a way to be able to shoot through more than 3 zombies
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
 * Rename some zone names
-* Fix Nikolai viewhands
 * Fix textures getting changed when getting sprayed with flamethrower attachment
 * Optimize zombies in barrier and traversing barrier code (sometimes zombies still get stuck in barrier)
 * Five: optimize zombie respawn from elevator use code (sometimes zombies still bleed out)